Editors’ Choice: Overlanding Fridges & Freezers

 Photo by Chris Bradley

-National Luna’s Legacy line of fridge/freezers has earned its reputation as a durable, efficient, top-tier choice for an overlanding fridge.
+National Luna’s Legacy line of fridges/freezers has earned its reputation as a durable, efficient, top-tier choice for an overlanding fridge.
 However, it lacks some of the new connectivity found on its competitors.
-Aside from the quibbles about that control panel there is very little not to like about the unit.
+Aside from the quibbles about that control panel, there is very little not to like about the unit.
+(Note: the recently released “Smart QC” update provides the missing connectivity options and updates the control panel).
 It’s extremely efficient, it’s built like a tank, it’s been proven in over 30 years of use around the world, and frankly, I find it to be the best-looking fridge on the market (some of my colleagues disagree).
 Read our full review here.

 Dometic — CFX3 55IM